padolsey-archive/jquery.fn/macro/README.md

-`jQuery.macro`
+jQuery.macro
 ---

-*`jQuery.macro` aims to lower the barrier to extending jQuery’s API -- to rid your global namespace of misplaced functions -- to spare you the superflous function notation when creating a plugin that only calls a bunch of jQuery methods.*
+*`jQuery.macro` aims to lower the barrier to extending jQuery's API -- to rid your global namespace of misplaced functions -- to spare you the superfluous function notation when creating a plugin that only calls a bunch of jQuery methods.*

 More info: http://james.padolsey.com/javascript/macros-in-jquery/